In the Wake of Lewis & Clark

 Day 4 — The Dalles/Maryhill Museum, Oregon

 Visit the Columbia Gorge Discovery Center to learn about the region’s natural history.
 Walk or take bicycles along the beautiful river trail.
-In the afternoon, we’ll visit the Maryhill Museum and view its extensive and eclectic collection of baskets woven by Native Americans, Rodin sculptures, and other fascinating exhibits.
+In the afternoon, we’ll visit the Maryhill Museum and view its extensive collection of baskets woven by Native Americans, Rodin sculptures, and other fascinating exhibits.
 (B,L,D)

 Day 5 — Exploring the Palouse River, Washington